See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Problem Formulation

 \section{Problem Formulation}

 Our setup consists of a cluttered environment, a mobile robot, and a set of visual sensors.
-The environment $\mathcal{W}$ contains a set of randomly placed static obstacles $\mathcal{C}\subset\mathcal{W}$ and $N$ randomly placed visual sensors $\mathcal{S}=\{S^1, \dots, S^N\}$.
-As shown in \autoref{fig:system} (c), at every time step $t$, each sensor $S^i$ is capable of taking an omnidirectional RGB image $o_t^i$ of its surrounding environment, but has \textit{no positioning information}.
-Each sensor $S^i$ can communicate with nearby sensors within communication range, i.e., $S^j\in\mathcal{N}^i$.
+The continuous environment $\mathcal{W}$ contains a set of randomly placed obstacles $\mathcal{C}\subset\mathcal{W}$ and $N$ randomly placed visual sensors $\mathcal{S}=\{S^1, \dots, S^N\}$.
+As shown in \autoref{fig:system} (c), at every time step $t$, each sensor $S^i$ is capable of taking an omnidirectional RGB image $o_t^i$ of its surrounding environment (equirectangular projection of a fisheye lens), but has \textit{no positioning information}.
+Each sensor $S^i$ can communicate with nearby sensors within communication range, i.e., $S^j\in\mathcal{N}_t^i$.
 A target object $G$ is located randomly in the 2D ground plane at position $q^G$.
-Each sensor predicts the direction $u_t^i \in \mathcal{U}$ along the shortest path towards the target $G$.
+Each sensor predicts its direction $u_t^i \in \mathcal{U}$ along its shortest path towards the target $G$, where $\mathcal{U}$ is a set of $K$ possible discrete directions.
 The mobile robot $R$ is located at position $q_t^R$ and moves in the ground plane in $\mathcal{W}\setminus\mathcal{C}$.
 It is equipped with \textit{any one} of the sensors (we choose sensor $S^1$) and uses the directional output $u_t^1$ of that sensor to execute an action $a_t \in \mathcal{A}$ by applying a velocity of the same direction. \textit{The robot's objective is to move to the target $G$ along the shortest collision-free path.
 It utilizes the information shared through the sensor network to make an informed decision about how to reach the (potentially occluded) target, while avoiding time-consuming exploration.}

 We formalize this as a sequential decision making problem under uncertainty about the underlying world~\cite{bhardwaj2017learning}, and define a corresponding Markov Decision Process (MDP).
 At time step $t$, let $s_t \in \mathcal{O}$ be the observed state of the environment, i.e $s_t = \{ o_t^1, \dots, o_t^N \}$.
 On executing $a_t$, the new state $s_{t+1}$ is determined by the underlying world $\mathcal{W}$, which is a hidden variable, sampled from a prior $P(\mathcal{W})$ and in turn induces a state transition distribution $P(s_{t+1} | s_t, a_t)$.
 The one-step cost $c(s_t, a_t)$ is the distance travelled since the previous time step and a consequence of action $a_t$.